 Example #1: An alcoholic enters rehab for treatment.
 He or she gets the treatment needed for the addiction, but the clinician fails to diagnose an anxiety disorder.
 If a patient becomes sober, but still suffers from anxiety attacks, how long until they start using again?

 Example #2: Let’s assume a perfectly well-adjusted individual acquires a painkiller addiction because of chronic pain related to an accident.
-They go in for painkiller addiction treatment, only to discover they now suffer from paranoia.
+They go to a painkiller addiction treatment center in Houston, only to discover they now suffer from paranoia.
 Again, the clinician has to consider the addiction, but also take into account the new psychological disorder.
 Failure to treat both conditions at the same time will inevitably lead to a relapse.
 Our chronic pain recovery program also addresses both these issues.

 Dual diagnosis treatment is necessary when a patient suffers from addiction and one or more mental health issues.
 A patient’s time in rehab will be spent dealing with addiction as well as any other matters that could cause a relapse.
 There are other benefits, but the prevention of relapse due to co-existing issues stands above the others.